tsny/btc-alert/readme.md

 ## Configuration

+Create a `config.json` file in the root of the project.

 `config.json` houses each 'interval' which represents an interval that is checked every minute.
 If an interval lapses, then a notification is sent if the absolute value of the overall percentage change in the asset is more than the `percentThreshold` field.